IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Results and discussion

 \subsection{Performance on Low- and Extremely Low-Resource Indic Languages}

-Table~\ref{tab:perf-extremely-low} and Table~\ref{tab:perf-low} compare contemporary LLMs on eight extremely low-resource Indic languages (Dogri, Maithili, Rajasthani, Sanskrit, Sanskrit--English code-mixed, Bodo, Santali, and Konkani) and four higher (yet still low-resource) Indic languages (Nepali, Gujarati, Marathi, and Odia).
-A clear performance hierarchy and a significant difficulty gap between the two tiers are observed.
+Table~\ref{tab:perf-extremely-low} and Table~\ref{tab:perf-low} compare contemporary LLMs on eight extremely low-resource Indic languages (Dogri, Maithili, Rajasthani, Sanskrit, Sanskrit--English code-mixed, Bodo, Santali, and Konkani) and four higher (yet still low-resource) Indic languages (Nepali, Gujarati, Marathi, and Odia) respectively.
+On extremely low-resource languages, \texttt{Gemini-2.5} achieves the highest average of 59.2\%, followed by \texttt{GPT-5} (45.1), open-weight \texttt{DeepSeek-3.2} at 43.7.
+No model exceeds 53 on the most underrepresented languages (Bodo and Santali), with most models remaining below 36\%. \texttt{Gemini-2.5} shows strong performance on Sanskrit (72.4) and Sanskrit--English code-mixed text (80.3).
+Despite Gemini-2.5 performing remarkably better than other LLMs, the remaining models exhibit substantially lower performance, suggesting that strong Indic-language capability is not yet widespread across current LLMs.

-On extremely low-resource languages, \texttt{GPT-5} achieves the highest average of 45.1\%, followed by the open-source \texttt{DeepSeek-3.2} at 43.7. \texttt{Claude-4.5} records 43.0, while \texttt{Grok-4-fast} attains 39.7.
-No model exceeds 41.5 on the most underrepresented languages (Bodo and Santali), with most systems remaining below 36\%. \texttt{GPT-5} shows exceptional strength on Sanskrit (54.8) and Sanskrit--English code-mixed text (64.6).
+With the exception of Rajasthani and Sanskrit, all models including \texttt{Gemini} scores less than 54\% for all other languages.
+Notably, even very large parameter Deepseek model scores under 44\%, aside from the Sanskrit variants.
+The relatively stronger results for Rajasthani may stem from its linguistic proximity to Hindi, which is typically well represented in model pretraining corpora.
+Despite limited web-scale data availability, Sanskrit is a well-studied language in the NLP literature, which may partially explain its comparatively better performance.

-In the low-resource cohort, scores rise substantially due to greater pre-training exposure. \texttt{GPT-5} again leads with 44.9\%, ahead of \texttt{Claude-4.5} (42.0) and \texttt{DeepSeek-3.2} (41.6). \texttt{Grok-4-fast} scores 39.2, trailing the top closed models by 3--5 points.
-Among open models, \texttt{Gemma-3-27b} (37.4) and the MoE \texttt{Qwen3-A3B} (38.7) perform best in their respective size categories.
+Among smaller models, the Qwen family outperforms Gemma and Llama models.
+In contrast, \texttt{Gemma3-27B} surpasses \texttt{Qwen3-32B}, which is counter-intuitive to the assumption that Qwen3's larger pretraining corpus necessarily yields consistent downstream gains.
+Overall, within the open-weight models, \texttt{DeepSeek} performs best, suggesting benefits from its architectural choices and larger parameter scale.

-The average gap between extremely low-resource and low-resource performance exceeds 2 points for most frontier models, highlighting the enduring challenge of languages with minimal digital presence.
-Within the extremely low-resource set, Sanskrit--English code-mixing is anomalously easier (top scores 58--64\%), whereas Bodo and Santali remain the hardest for all architectures.
-Although scaling has significantly improved performance on moderately low-resource Indic languages, extremely low-resource languages still impose a strict ceiling below 45\% for even the strongest current systems.
+In the low-resource group, \texttt{Gemini-2.5} again leads with 54.9\%, ahead of \texttt{GPT-5} (44.9), \texttt{Claude-4.5} (42.0) and \texttt{DeepSeek-3.2} (41.6).
+Among other open models, \texttt{Gemma-3-27b} (37.4) and the MoE \texttt{Qwen3-A3B} (38.7) perform best in their respective size categories.
+Notably, \texttt{Gemini-2.5} achieves the highest performance in Odia (64.5), followed by Marathi (55.7) having a 8.8 points drop.
+In contrast, other models exhibit a much smaller performance gap between these two languages.